 Sudden weight loss before weigh-in and weight gain after weigh-in may lead you to upset stomach and diarrhea.
 Dehydration, insomnia, and laziness are only a few bad results of poor diet before a match.

 How should you select a diet before a fight?
 What should be the nutritional value of the diet you are consuming?
-Read on to find out nutritional breakdown of diet for your boxing match.
+Read on to find out the nutritional breakdown of diet for your boxing match.

-All the non-fighters must consume only a moderate amount of the carbohydrates.
+All the non-fighters must consume only a moderate amount of carbohydrates.
 This is not the case with boxers.
 The high-intensity training exercises require a high-carb diet for boosting energy.

-After weigh-in, it is recommended to consume 12 grams of carbohydrates per kg mass of the human body.
+After the weigh-in, it is recommended to consume 12 grams of carbohydrates per kg mass of the human body.
 It will help the boxers to replace the lost muscle and liver glycogen levels.

 A day before the fight, consume almost 89 grams of starchy carbohydrates (potatoes, pasta, rice, bread, fruit) at the intervals of 2-3 hours.
 It will refill all the glycogen stores in your body.
 No more sluggishness!